CHERP LGP Staff

 Board Member of Pando Populus, Founding Member of Efficiency First, Board Member of Efficiency First California and Sustainable Claremont, Founder of CHERP Inc. (Community Home Energy Retrofit Project), Founder of Claremont|Pomona Locally Grown Power, Co-Founder and Project Consultant for the Pilgrim Place Energy Efficiency Project.

-Director of Research and Strategic Planning
+Consultant for Research and Strategic Planning

 Tobias Hecht received his BA and Master of International Affairs from Columbia and his PhD in social anthropology from Cambridge.
 The author of books ranging from At Home in the Street (an ethnography of homeless children in Brazil that won the Margaret Mead Prize) to the novel After Life, his research and writing has been supported by awards from the National Science Foundation, the H.F.
 Guggenheim Foundation, and the National Endowment for Humanities.
 During a recent two-year visiting appointment, Tobias taught anthropology at Pomona College.
 Six years ago he turned his attention to the field of solar energy.
 Determined to understand the industry from the bottom up, he began this exploration like one more anthropological project: as a manual laborer on rooftop installs.
 He now works to help Locally Grown Power engage with foundations, cities and public resources in the design of strategies to make renewable energy a reality for economically disadvantaged communities.
 The key, he thinks, is to grasp the lived experience of poverty when you can’t pay the electric bill.